shaanverma/Computer-Networks-Mini-Projects/README.md

 # Computer-Networks-Mini-Projects
-A collections of several small networking projects
+A collection of several small networking projects